ChristianGarcia/RedBadger/README.md

 # RedBadger

-This solution Coroutines (with Flow) and Live Data to provide a Two-way data binding

-Important notes:
 * This solution showcases a TDD approach to implementing business logic, as seen in the commit history.
 * Especial attention has been put to handle edge cases:
   * Incomplete input: Robot ignored